AndriyBosik/SelfAssessment/Skills/Async.md

   - Dead locks: 🎓 known
   - Live locks: 👂 heard
   - Concurrent programming: 🖐 used
-  - Parallel programming: 🎓 known
+  - Parallel programming: 🖐 used
   - Actor Model
   - Thread: 🖐 used
   - Process: 🖐 used